 Other Resources for Teachers

-- [NEW] These are short teaching and reference documents created especially for South Coast Literacy Council to explain key grammar concepts simply and clearly:
+- These are short teaching and reference documents created especially for South Coast Literacy Council to explain key grammar concepts simply and clearly:

 - "Verb Pictures" uses unique time diagrams to explain the major English verb tenses.

 - "Infinitives" Explains how infinitives can be used as nouns, adjectives, or adverbs, and explains the seven special infinitives that do not begin with "to."

 - "Articles In English" Explains when articles ("a, an, the") or other words such as pronouns are required before nouns, and explains when to use "a," "an," or "the."